Dale-Xu1/image-approximation/README.md

 ## Overview

 This program attempts to approximate an image using geometry.
-This is still slightly work in progress, and only rectangles and triangles have been supported as of now.
-I still need to figure out how to rasterize an ellipse.
-Possible additions could also include lines and bezier curves.
+Currently triangles, rectangles, and ellipses have been supported.
 If you don't want to clone the repository and run it yourself, the project is hosted at: https://image-approximation.vercel.app/

 How the algorithm works is by first generating a random shape as an initial guess.
-It then repeatedly applies mutations to that shape while keeping track of which best minimize the error function.
-The error function used to compare shapes is an RMSE, which computes how close the result is to the original image.
+It then repeatedly applies mutations to that shape while keeping track of whichever best minimize the error function.
 After a certain amount of iterations, the program moves onto the next shape and repeats the process.

 ## Setup